sidameel/WeatherWalls/README.md

 **No**.
 I am not sharing my source files with anyone.
 I created them manually in Photoshop and took the original images from Unsplash (except the original Microsoft Surface wallpaper).
 Anyone can create its own set of wallpapers, place them in a manually created folder and name the images accordingly.

-- **Do you accept paid assignments to create a custom variations?**
+- **Do you accept paid assignments to create a custom theme?**

-**Everything is negotiable** but it is not my intention to start creating private variations for the highest bidder.
-If people buy me a coffee from time to time, I probably stay motivated to add new variations from time to time, that everyone can enjoy.
+**Everything is negotiable** but it is not my intention to start creating private themes for the highest bidder.
+If people buy me a coffee from time to time, I probably stay motivated to add new themes from time to time, that everyone can enjoy.

 - **Do you want a coffee?**